astronomer/docs/learn/airflow-great-expectations.md

 :::

 [Great Expectations](https://greatexpectations.io) is an open source Python-based data validation framework.
-You can test your data by expressing what you “expect” from it as simple declarative statements in Python, then run validation using those “expectations” against datasets with [Checkpoints](https://docs.greatexpectations.io/docs/reference/checkpoints_and_actions).
-Astronomer, with help from Superconductive, maintains an [Airflow provider](https://registry.astronomer.io/providers/great-expectations) that gives users a convenient method for running validation directly from their DAGs.
+You can test your data by expressing what you “expect” from it as simple declarative statements in Python, then run validations using those “expectations” against datasets with [Checkpoints](https://docs.greatexpectations.io/docs/reference/checkpoints_and_actions).
+Astronomer, with help from Superconductive, maintains an [Airflow provider](https://registry.astronomer.io/providers/great-expectations) that gives users a convenient method for running validations directly from their DAGs.

 This guide will walk you through how to use the [`GreatExpectationsOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator) in an Airflow DAG and the Astronomer environment.